greensync/interval-tree/README.md

 # IntervalTree

-An implementation of the augmented interval tree algorithm in Ruby
+An implementation of the centered interval tree algorithm in Ruby.

 ## See also